rent-share/web/README.md

-# RentShare Web
+## RentShare Web

-This is the web application for RentShare.
-It is built using Vue3 and Nuxt.
+This is a web service for RentShare platform built using Nuxt, Vue and Vuetify